 MRI is relatively contraindicated in patients with implanted materials that can be affected by powerful magnetic fields.
 These materials include

 Ferromagnetic material may be displaced by the strong magnetic field, injuring a nearby organ; for example, displacement of vascular clips can result in hemorrhage.
 Displacement is more likely if the material has been in place < 6 weeks (before scar tissue forms).
 Ferromagnetic material can also cause imaging artifacts.

 Magnetically activated medical devices may malfunction when exposed to magnetic fields.

 Magnetic fields may induce current in any conductive materials strong enough to produce enough heat to burn tissues.

 The imaging tube of an MRI machine is a tight, enclosed space that can trigger claustrophobia even in patients without preexisting phobias or anxiety.
 Also, some obese patients do not fit on the table or within the machine.
-Premedication with an anxiolytic (eg, alprazolam or lorazepam 1 to 2 mg po) 15 to 30 min before scanning is effective for most anxious patients.
+Premedication with an anxiolytic (eg, alprazolam or lorazepam 1 to 2 mg orally) 15 to 30 minutes before scanning is effective for most anxious patients.